By the end of the year, we hope that you have acquired a reasonable working knowledge of:

 You will be spending most of your time studying two dimensional sections of three dimensional structures, and will encounter a number of atypical perspectives caused by the plane of section (Imagine that you are sectioning an orange in sagittal, parasagittal, equatorial and diagonal planes.
 The appearance of the orange sections is quite different depending upon the plane of section--the same variation in appearance occurs in tissue and organs because of the angle of sectioning).
 Try to find a typical perspective for your introduction to a new tissue or organ (use your atlas as a guide).
 Then try to imagine what it would look like in three dimensions.

-The use of one of the following textbooks or histology atlases is also recommended:
+The use of a textbook or histology atlas is also recommended:

-All lectures and laboratory introductions take place in West Lecture Hall.
+All lectures and laboratory introductions are now available as recording.
 Please, consult your daily calendar for lecture and laboratory introduction hours.
 The lecture should serve as a study guide and starting point for each topic area.
-The lecture handouts will be placed in the Michigan Histology Resource M+Box (the link to the Michigan Histology M+Box can be found on the top of each subject webpage and access requires your Michigan Kerberos password).
+The lecture handouts will be placed in the Michigan Histology Resource Dropbox (the link to the Michigan Histology Dropbox can be found on the top of each subject webpage and access requires your Michigan Kerberos password).
 It would be very useful to read the relevant text chapter or at least the learning objectives before attending or viewing the lecture.
 After learning the lecture content, it will be very important to follow up by doing the online laboratory assignments on the Michigan Histology website.

 Histology is a basic science course with an integral online laboratory segment that is provided by this open website.
 This provides you with an opportunity for "active" independent learning.
 As you progress through the course, we would appreciate your comments regarding things that are unclear, or that are particularly helpful in the lab guide, as we revise it every year.
 Please email Dr. Hortsch with your questions and comments.
 It is advisable to use your histology atlas while doing the laboratory exercises.
 Please note that performing the laboratory exercises on the Michigan Histology website is an essential part of your histology learning process as it expands and applies the facts learned in the histology lectures and provides you with an opportunity to develop analytical and scientific reasoning skills.